 Constance Hale

-Constance Hale has been working as a writer, editor, and literary coach for 25 years.
 After receiving degrees from Princeton University and U.C.
 Berkeley’s Graduate School of Journalism, Connie worked as a reporter and editor at the Oakland Tribune, the San Francisco Examiner, Wired, and Health magazines.
-Her freelance writing has appeared in The Atlantic Monthly, Smithsonian, National Geographic Adventure, and Honolulu–as well as in Writer’s Digest and The Writer.
-Born in Hawaii, Connie loves to write about the islands and other unusual places; her travel essays have appeared in the Los Angeles Times, the Miami Herald, the San Francisco Chronicle, and numerous anthologies.
-She is the author of two books on language, Sin and Syntax and Wired Style, and has been dubbed “Marion the Librarian on a Harley, or E. B. White on acid.”
+Her freelance writing has appeared in The New York Times, The Atlantic Monthly, Smithsonian, National Geographic Adventure, Afar, and Honolulu—as well as in Writer’s Digest and The Writer.
+Born in Hawai‘i, Connie loves to write about the islands and other unusual places; her travel essays have appeared in the Los Angeles Times, the Miami Herald, the San Francisco Chronicle, and numerous anthologies.
+She is the author of three books on language (Vex, Hex, Smash, Smooch, Sin and Syntax and Wired Style), as well as two related books, a hula biography, and a children’s book.